mlcommons/GaNDLF/docs/usage.md

 - `Channel` can be substituted with `Modality` or `Image`
 - `Label` can be substituted with `Mask` or `Segmentation`and is used to specify the annotation file for segmentation models
 - `ValueToPredict` is used for regression/classification models
-- Only a single `Label` or `ValueToPredict` header should be passed
-  - Multiple segmentation classes should be in a single file with unique label numbers.
+- Only a single `Label` header should be passed (multiple segmentation classes should be in a single file with unique label numbers)
-  - Multi-label classification/regression is currently not supported.

 The [gandlf_constructCSV](https://github.com/mlcommons/GaNDLF/blob/master/gandlf_constructCSV) can be used to make this easier: